Golden Pothos Care – Growing The Devil’s Ivy Plant

 Q. What should I water my pothos plant with?
 Tap water, distilled…?

 A. Unlike some houseplants, golden pothos is fine with normal tap water.
 You may want to let it cool to room temperature though to avoid shocking the root system with a sudden temperature change.

 Q. What is the best pruning strategy for devil’s ivy plant?

-A. If you don't prune it at all, it will become a vining plant and drop a lot of foliage and vines all over the place.
-If you want to control it, all you need to do is cut off a vine completely to thin it out.
+A. If you don’t prune it at all, it will become a vining plant and drop a lot of foliage and vines all over the place.
+If you want to control it and make your pothos fuller, all you need to do is cut off a vine completely to thin it out.
 You can also root these cuttings if you want even more golden pothos!